Aayush-Jamwal/URL-Unmasking-Rogue-Links/README.md

 Security Features: Presence of HTTPS, SSL certificate validation.
 When a user visits a site, these features are extracted and passed through the model, which classifies the site as legitimate (✔️) or phishing (❌).

+🏗️ Installation
+Open Chrome and go to chrome://extensions/.
+Enable Developer Mode (toggle in the top-right corner).
+Click Load Unpacked and select the project frontend folder.
+The URL extension should now be visible in your Chrome toolbar!